NiamhGillespie/Final-year-project/timelog.md

 ### 22 Dec 2023
 * *2 hours* Looked into the navigation issue that I've been having with react - didn't find any concrete ansers yet
 * *3.5 hours* Completed improving test coverage, overall python test coverage at 99% with both my views.py and models.py files at 100% code coverage.

+## Week 14

+### 28 Dec 2023
+* *8.5 hours* Continued research on navigation issue and fixed it.
+Fixed another bug with the tracking column title changing, then began working on custom error validation.
+Also fixed tests I accidentally broke.